thingsboard/thingsboard.github.io/pricing/index.md

             <div class="pricing-content-description pricing-cloud active col-lg">
                 <h2>Subscription plans</h2>
                 <div class="pricing-content-details">
-                    Explore our diverse range of subscription options, each perfectly suited to your needs.
                     Every plan features the deployment of a dedicated MQTT broker cluster on the ThingsBoard cloud, expertly managed by the TBMQ team.
                     This guarantees a secure, dependable, and high-performance setup.
                     The cluster comprises several TBMQ nodes, ensuring high availability and uninterrupted service.
                     A dedicated load balancer is included to seamlessly distribute your incoming traffic across multiple targets.
-                    Additionally, each plan includes persistence limits to store essential data during offline periods.
+                    Additionally, each plan includes sessions and message limits, as well as persistence limits to store essential data during offline periods.
                     Focus on your solution while we manage the servers for you on our cloud.
                 </div>
             </div>